16/09/2019

 The ACCC has just completed a major inquiry which found that public broadcasters are not currently resourced to fully compensate for the decline in local reporting previously produced by traditional commercial publishers.
 This bill does nothing to address that finding, nor the ACCC's recommendation that stable and adequate funding be provided to the ABC.

 The government needs a real plan to address the decline in local news in rural and regional Australia.
 Cutting the ABC and meddling with the ABC Act and Charter aren't going to improve service provision in rural and regional Australia, but funding the ABC properly will.
-Labor took a policy to the federal election to reverse the government's ABC budget cuts of $83.7 million and commit $10 million over three years for ABC local and regional media and emergency broadcasting.
+Labor took a policy to the federal election to reverse the government's ABC budget cuts of 10 million over three years for ABC local and regional media and emergency broadcasting.
 This government needs to put its money where its mouth is.
 If passed, this bill will amend the ABC's charter to ensure that the ABC's programs contribute to a sense of regional and national identity, that they inform and entertain and that they reflect the cultural and geographic diversity of the Australian community.
 The intention of this amendment is to ensure that the ABC contributes to and promotes regional Australia and provides services and information that cater to the needs of those areas.

 We oppose this measure, because there is no evidence of shortcomings with the ABC charter with respect to rural and regional Australia.
 The current charter already creates obligations for the ABC to serve rural and regional Australians, which the ABC effectively delivers on.
 The insertion of the words 'regional' and 'geographic' seeks to divide Australians when the ABC already serves all Australians.
 It's legislating what the government focus groups have told them to say for best partisan effect: whose side are you on?